teknohog/primetools/README.md

 * Use -n 0 to finish work and not get any new assignments.

+Optionally, it can also use gpu72.com for work assignments.
+The results are still submitted to mersenne.org, so you need login credentials for both sites, for example:

+mfloop.py -u teknohog -p merspass -U teknohog -P gpupass

+In this case, there is a hardcoded minimum of 72 for the upper limit of the exponent range.
+If a fetch from gpu72.com fails, it will try primenet instead.

 Run mfloop.py -h for more details on options.

 Some of the ideas are adapted from http://www.gpu72.com/spider/.